Harsbo/IOS_Adventures/README.md

 - Use directly connected links for any eBGP peerings.
 - All eBGP peerings on this stage must be authenticated with the password "next-hop-unchanged"
 - Only necessary address families should be negotiated with the castle.
-- Don't advertise any more NLRI than needed from the level to the castle.
+- Don't advertise any more NLRI than needed to the castle.
+If the peering flaps this is probably the cause.
-- This level must not be any different from an regular IP routed level when it comes to handling of TTL for data plane.
+- This level must not be any different from an regular IP routed level when it comes to handling of IP TTL for data plane packets.

 When you have met all the requirements it's time to enter the chamber of the Castle:
 ```